nathanhleung/blog-old.nathanhleung.com/_posts/2016-5-29-why-use-apis.md

 app.listen(8080);
 ```

 And here's the file we'll use (on the frontend) to generate the HTML for the posts.
-We'll use <abbr title="A popular Javascript library which makes a lot of things easier (like AJAX)">jQuery</abbr> and <abbr title="Asynchronous Javascript and XML, used to load data from external sources (like an API!)">AJAX</abbr> to hit our API located at `/posts`.
+We'll use <abbr data-title="A popular Javascript library which makes a lot of things easier (like AJAX)">jQuery</abbr> and <abbr data-title="Asynchronous Javascript and XML, used to load data from external sources (like an API!)">AJAX</abbr> to hit our API located at `/posts`.

 ```js
 // scripts.js (available at http://localhost:8080/scripts.js)